chromeos/chromeos.dev/pages/en/android-environment/deploying-apps.md

 adb connect arc
 ```

-An authorization popup for USB debugging appears.
-Grant it.
+An authorization popup for USB debugging appears the first time you try to deploy to the device, and you'll need to allow it.

 ![Authorization to connect to the device](/images/develop/android/deploy/usb_dialog.png)